This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Your installer will throw up a Malware warning on Windows by default.

-That’s a bad thing.
 Installation is the start of the user’s first experience with your product.
-Adding friction there is unfriendly — especially for less technical users, who might not know what action to take.
-(Microsoft adding this much friction to the code signing process is also unfriendly, but hey!)
+Adding friction at the start is unfriendly — especially for less technical users, who might not know what action to take.
+(Microsoft adding this much friction to the code signing process is also unfriendly, but hey, that might be finally changing!)

 To resolve this friction, you’ll need to cough up and pay the certificate mafia a yearly fee for an “Extended Validation” (EV) code signing certificate.

 No, you don’t want the (cheaper) OV cert.
-That’s a pain in the neck and will still throw up Malware warnings under circumstances you can’t control — especially while getting started as a business.
-Only the EV cert solves the issue completely.
+That’s a pain in the neck and it will still throw up Malware warnings under circumstances you can’t control — especially while getting started as a business.
+Each binary will need to “gain reputation” over a certain amount of time (a month?) before it’s marked as safe.

 What’s the damage?